ppannuto/patpannuto.com/classes/2022/summer/wes237b/assignment4/index.md

 An alternative option on Windows is to use [MobaXterm](https://mobaxterm.mobatek.net/), which allows you to graphically configure both the X server and the SSH connection.

+To test your X-forwarding, you can run `gedit`.

+It is additionally possible to use X-forwarding in Visual Studio Code.
+To do so edit `~/.ssh/config` and update your entry for the Jetson to match the following, then restart Visual Studio Code.

+  Host 192.168.55.1
+    HostName 192.168.55.1
+    ForwardX11 yes
+    ForwardX11Trusted yes
+    User wes-237b

 </details>

 <details markdown="1">